jmetev1/practice/csharp/README.md

 	**How many properties are on Tchoupitoulas Street?**

-#### Bonus Points
+### Testing

-1. Add a test project using your favorite testing framework (hint: [xUnit.net](http://xunit.github.io/) is a nice one).
+There is a test project called `Interview.Tests` in the solution with a single empty `PropertyTests` file.
+The project is using [xunit.net](https://xunit.github.io/) to run tests.
+You should be able to run the tests from Visual Studio or Visual Studio Code.
+Implement the following in the `PropertyTests.cs` file.

-2. Add a test case to assert the logic is correct for `Property.IsApartment`.
+1. Add test cases to assert the logic is correct for `Property.IsApartment`.

-3. Add a test case to assert the logic is correct for `Property.IsOnStreet()`.
+2. Add test cases to assert the logic is correct for `Property.IsOnStreet()`.